5.6 Under-relaxation

 During a solution step, assume a single value

-of a field in one cell changes from its current value
+in one cell changes from its current value

 to the new value